Content and links are the two key ingredients for any successful SEO strategy.

 Step 1 – Creating the Content

-We created the infographic ‘Stats to Convince Your Boss To Invest in Content Marketing’.
-We gathered the basic stats that were available in the public domain and put them together in a more interesting graphical concept with a clear audience in mind.
+For our campaign, we created the infographic ‘Stats to Convince Your Boss To Invest in Content Marketing.’
+We gathered the basic stats available in the public domain and put them together in a more interesting graphical concept with a clear target audience in mind.

 Step 2 – Building Links

 Once you have some awesome content to share, it’s time to build some links to make sure it gets the attention it deserves.

 Building links manually in the short term can help your content gain traction.

 There are a bunch of different ways you can go about this.
 Here’s a breakdown of the most popular link building techniques used by SEO pros:

 We’ve found that blogger outreach works best for this type of campaign.